Heart Failure (HF)

 Symptoms of severe heart failure

 Obstructive sleep apnea (in which airway blockage interrupts sleep, resulting in daytime sleepiness) is a different and more common breathing disorder that can occur in people with or without heart failure.
 Severe obstructive sleep apnea can make heart failure worse.
+A related condition called central sleep apnea, is also more common in people with heart failure and can make heart failure worse.

 Acute pulmonary edema is a sudden accumulation of a large amount of fluid in the lungs.
 It causes extreme difficulty breathing, rapid breathing, bluish skin, and feelings of restlessness, anxiety, and suffocation.
 Some people have severe spasms of the airways (bronchospasms) and wheezing.
 Acute pulmonary edema is a life-threatening emergency that can occur when people with heart failure develop very high blood pressure, have a heart attack, or sometimes just stop taking their heart failure drugs or eat salty food.